 Both are types of Flexible Spending Accounts (FSA).
 FSAs give you a way to pay for your dependent care or health care expenses with pre-tax dollars.
 FSAs are voluntary — you decide how much to have taken out of your paycheck and put into your DCAAccount and/or HCSAccount.
 Visit the Flex Spending Account website at www.flexspend.ny.gov for information about the program or to enroll.

 Enroll in the DCAAccount

 Great news for state employees!
 If in order for you and your spouse (if you are married) to be able to work, you plan to send your child under the age of 13, to summer day camp, a Change in Care Provider (including summer day camp) is an eligible Change in Status event that allows you to enroll in the Dependent Care Advantage Account (DCAAccount) for the remainder of 2018.
 Also, the Employer Contribution is available to eligible employees who enroll in the DCAAccount to help pay for summer day camp expenses.
 Please visit www.flexspend.ny.gov or call (800) 358-7202 for more information, Employer Contribution rates, or to enroll.

 Why Should I Enroll?

-The HCSAccount is a great way to help you save on many of your family's healthcare expenses as well.
-Since the benefit was introduced in 2001, participation has more than tripled in size as over 17,000 state employees used their HCSAccounts in 2011 to save money on copays, prescription drugs, orthodontia, and other medical services provided to their families.
+The HCSAccount is a great way to help you save on many of your family's health care expenses.
+Since the benefit was introduced in 2001, participation has more than tripled in size as almost 15,800 state employees used their HCSAccounts in 2016 to save money on prescription drugs, orthodontia, and other medical services provided to their families.